AR-47/SpotifyClone/README.md

 - **Improved Responsiveness**: Optimize design for an enhanced mobile experience.
 - **Dark Mode**: Add a toggle for light and dark themes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.